apache/directory-fortress-core/README-MULTITENANCY.md

  * SECTION 2.
 About the Datastructures.
  * SECTION 3.
 How the APIs work.
  * SECTION 4.
 How to Setup a New Tenant.
  * SECTION 5.
-Unit Testing
+Unit Testing.
+ * SECTION 6.
+Other Tools.

 -------------------------------------------------------------------------------
 ## SECTION 1.
 Fortress Multitenancy Overview